Google Data Studio offers everything a marketer dreams of in an executive dashboard.

 Google Data Studio SEO Dashboard Templates

-If you’re looking for inspiration and templates to choose from check out this great resources from Sheets For Marketers.
+If you’re looking for inspiration and templates to choose from, check out these great resources from Sheets For Marketers.

 Wrapping Up Google Data Studio Dashboards For Marketing